 On the criminal side, the Superior Court of Wake County has original jurisdiction in all felony cases and in some misdemeanor cases.
 Most misdemeanors are tried first in the District Court, from which a jury may appeal a conviction to the Superior Court for trial de novo.
 Both criminal and civil cases in superior court are tried before a twelve-person jury.

 Contact Our Wake County Criminal Defense Attorneys Today

 Coolidge Law Firm team of Wake County works to secure positive outcomes for clients charged with misdemeanor and felony crimes, including: traffic offenses; theft/property crimes; drunk driving (DUI/DWI); drug crimes; violent crimes; domestic violence; sex crimes; probation or parole violations; habitual felon status representation; and expungement actions.

-To schedule a free consultation, call (919) 239-8448 or use the online form.
+To schedule a free consultation, call (919) 239-8448 or fill out the form below.
 Coolidge Law Firm in Raleigh, NC (Wake County) is here to fight for your rights in your dealings at the Wake County Courthouse.